jenkinsci/jira-steps-plugin/hugo/content/steps/issuelink/jira_get_remote_issuelinks.md

 +++
-title = "GetRemoteIssueLinks"
+title = "GetIssueRemoteLinks"
-description = "More about jiraGetRemoteIssueLinks step." tags = ["steps", "issue", "issuelink"] weight = 4 date = "2017-11-12"
+description = "More about jiraGetIssueRemoteLinks step." tags = ["steps", "issue", "issuelink"] weight = 4 date = "2017-11-12"
 lastmodifierdisplayname = "Naresh Rayapati"
 +++

-### jiraGetRemoteIssueLinks
+### jiraGetIssueRemoteLinks

 This step queries all the remote links of a particular issue.